benmak11/dev-color-project/README.md

 python embed.py
 ```

-  * This creates the FAISS index and store text chunks onto the local file system i.e. the current project folder
+  * This creates the optimized FAISS index and stores text chunks in both pickle and text formats

 3. **Run the chatbot**